codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 The check is run at the end of the site layout phase.
 This capability is provided by Peter Major's [linktester](https://github.com/aldaris/docbook-linktester) plugin.

-Run linktester at the top level of the project, not in modules.

 ## Excluding Output Formats